GI4005 - Introduction to International Relations (2017/18)

 The aim of this module is to introduce students to the study of International Relations as an academic discipline.
 It identifies the key actors in international relations and examines how these have changed or been threatened by the forces of globalisation.
-It also considers the historical context of international relations in the Twentieth and Twenty-first Centuries and demonstrates the challenges that globalisation poses to the structures and processes of world politics.
+It also considers the historical context of international relations in the Twentieth and Twenty-First Centuries and demonstrates the challenges that globalisation poses to the structures and processes of world politics.
 In particular, students will explore issues as diverse as the development of the Westphalian system, North-South tensions, the international political economy, theoretical approaches to international relations, and international security dilemmas, such as terrorism, nuclear proliferation, the clash of cultures, poverty, human rights, the role of gender, and the environment.
 At the end of the module students should be able to make informed judgements about current international affairs – and future developments.

 The broad aim is to develop an understanding of the fundamentals of the study of international relations.
 In particular to:

-• Analyse historical precedents and the institutions underlying contemporary international relations.
+- Analyse historical precedents and the institutions underlying contemporary international relations.

-• Understand the contemporary challenges facing the world and the institutional and political factors which hinder, or help provide, solutions to these problems.
+- Understand the contemporary challenges facing the world and the institutional and political factors which hinder, or help provide, solutions to these problems.

-• Make informed judgements about current international affairs – and future developments – within the larger theoretical frameworks and approaches to international relations.
+- Make informed judgements about current international affairs – and future developments – within the larger theoretical frameworks and approaches to international relations.

-in International Relations; Poverty (including the international relations of the developing world); Gender; Human Rights; Humanitarian Aid; and Human security.
+Gender; Human Rights; Humanitarian Aid; and Human security.

 Learning and teaching

 Teaching consists of a weekly two hour lecture followed by a one hour tutorial.
 Lectures will involve a combination of taught lectures, videos, skills workshops, and the use of primary and secondary documents and websites.
 During the module seminars will combine a variety of methods including discussion based on pre-set questions and role plays.
-Blended Learning will be a key component of the module, building on existing face-to-face contact time via a virtual environment, and offering additional resources for students to develop.
+Blended Learning will be a key component of the module, building on existing face-to-face contact time via a virtual environment, and offering additional resources for students to develop further their subject knowledge and skills.
 Lecture notes and primary and secondary documents for use in class will be posted on line, as will web links for academic and governmental websites, as well as video links.
-Some recorded material by the module convenor may also be made available on line and by e-mail.
+Some recorded material by the module convenor may also be made available on line.

 Materials for use in class will be posted at least one week in advance on line to allow students to reflect on the subject and prepare.
-Questions for class discussion will be available from the beginning of the module via the Module Booklet available on weblearn/Blackboard, which will include a list of resources students can use to answer the questions and study the subject in greater depth.
+Questions for class discussion will be available from the beginning of the module via the Module Booklet available on weblearn, which will include a list of resources students can use to answer the questions and study the subject in greater depth.